-This can help improve your credit score, especially if you pay off your balance after making a purchase on your credit card.
+Using a credit card can help improve your credit score, but do remember to pay off your balance in full after purchasing via your credit card.

 However, you should avoid withdrawing cash from a credit card, as this will leave a mark on your credit record and cost you interest.

-This will have a negative impact on your credit score, so make sure you have enough money to pay your bills each month to avoid this happening.
+This will harm your credit score, so make sure you have enough money to pay your credit bill each month to avoid this happening.

-Your credit score may be affected if information about your financial history is incorrect on your credit record.
+Your credit score may be affected if information about your financial history is incorrect on your credit record, or if there is missing information.

 Check your credit record before you apply for any credit accounts to improve your chances of getting accepted.